-We estimate that we will receive net proceeds from this offering and the concurrent iStar placement of approximately \$248 million (or approximately \$260 million if the underwriters exercise their option to purchase additional common shares in full), after deducting the underwriting discounts and commissions and the other estimated offering expenses payable by us and giving effect to the sale of shares in this offering to an existing stockholder who will purchase such shares at the public offering price per share (without the payment of the underwriting discounts and commissions).
+We estimate that we will receive net proceeds from this offering and the concurrent iStar placement of approximately \$139.8 million (or approximately \$148.5 million if the underwriters exercise their option to purchase additional shares of common stock in full), after deducting the underwriting discounts and commissions and the other estimated offering expenses payable by us and giving effect to the sale of shares in this offering to an existing stockholder who will purchase such shares at the public offering price per share (without the payment of the underwriting discounts and commissions).
 No underwriting discounts and commissions will be payable with respect to the concurrent iStar placement.
-See "Underwriting-Commissions and Discounts".
-We intend to use the net proceeds to make additional Ground Lease investments, to repay borrowings outstanding under the 2017 Revolver and for general business purposes.
-The 2017 Revolver has an initial maturity of June 2020 and bears interest at an annual rate of one month LIBOR plus 1.35%.
-As of August 6, 2019, approximately \$40 million was outstanding under the 2017 Revolver.
-Outstanding borrowings were incurred within the past 12 months to fund acquisitions.
-Affiliates of the underwriters are lenders under the 2017 Revolver.
-See "Underwriting-Other Relationships."
+See "Underwriting-Commissions and Discounts."
+We intend to use the net proceeds to make additional Ground Lease investments and for general business purposes.